Aetopia/ZetaConfig/README.md

 2. [Borderless Window Extended](https://github.com/Aetopia/ZetaConfig/tree/main/src/Borderless%20Window%20Extended/README.md)
     > A tool to extend the feature set of borderless windowed mode in programs.
-    1. Use a specific display mode/display resolution of your choice with a specific windowed program for better performance.
-    2. Override a program 's borderless window implementation with a statically sized borderless window.
-    3. Automatically minimize a borderless window when its not the foreground window for better multitasking.

 ZetaConfig utilizes the following features from the specified projects: